BOYS AND GIRLS

 - When a disturbance occurs, no player shall try to break it up or join it.
 All players must go to their own bench and either be at their bench, or heading toward it while the officials break up the disturbance.
 In no case may a player or coach leave the bench.
 Any player(s) not following this regulation may be subject to a Game Disqualification penalty.

-- Any player who has accumulated 50 or more penalty minutes during the regular season will be suspended for the next two (2) league games and any games in between (including playoffs).
+- 1. Any player who has accumulated 50 or more penalty minutes during the regular season will be suspended for the next two (2) league games and any games in between (including playoffs).
 This includes all non-league games and tournaments up to the game cap (2023).

 - In addition, any player who accumulates a total of 70 or more penalty minutes will be suspended for the remainder of the hockey season (including playoffs).

 - If the player accumulates the 50/60/70 penalty minutes level during the last game of the season, he/she will sit out the first two (2) league ice hockey games in the next year or if a senior, they must sit out the first two (2) league games in the next sport season.